-Recent publications: “Net States Rule the World,” in WIRED; “Hack the Bureaucracy: a User’s Guide to Getting Things Done in Government,” in GovExec; “Immerse Me: How to Lose Yourself in Story (Actual Story Not Required),” in TechCrunch; “Social Diplomacy, or How Diplomats Learned to Stop Worrying and Love the Tweet," in Foreign Affairs; "What Government Can and Should Learn from Hacker Culture," in The Atlantic; and a chapter in Digital Diplomacy: Theory & Practice entitled “ ‘Secrecy is for losers’: why diplomats should embrace openness to protect national security.”
-Wichowski’s forthcoming book, The Information Trade: How Big Tech Conquers Countries, Challenges Our Rights & Transforms Our World will be released in January 2020 by HarperCollins.
+Wichowski regularly conducts research and writes about the impact of media, technology and government, with recent publications such as, “Net States Rule the World,” in WIRED, “Hack the Bureaucracy: a User’s Guide to Getting Things Done in Government,” in GovExec, “Social Diplomacy, or How Diplomats Learned to Stop Worrying and Love the Tweet," in Foreign Affairs, "What Government Can and Should Learn from Hacker Culture," in The Atlantic, "So long, smoke & mirrors!
+Digital diplomats wear no clothes," in the London School of Economics Review of Books, and a chapter in Digital Diplomacy: Theory & Practice, entitled “ ‘Secrecy is for losers’: why diplomats should embrace openness to protect national security.”
+Wichowski’s book, The Information Trade: How Big Tech Conquers Countries, Challenges Our Rights, and Transforms Our World (HarperCollins) will be published in February 2020.

 Current SIPA courses include E-Government & Digital Diplomacy (winner of SIPA’s “Top 5 Course Award,” selected by students out of over 200 courses) and Technology, National Security & The Citizen.
 She’s also served as faculty advisor for capstone courses studying technological authoritarianism in China for the US Congress and digital transformation for the government of Aruba.